khaledhasanzami/khaledhasanzami-Analysis-of-Personal-Movement-Using-Activity-Monitoring-Devices/README.md

 ## Code
 Summary of the analysis is given below:

- - **Lead with the question:** We are going to answer the below questions using the dataset.
+ - **Lead with the questions:** We are going to answer the below questions using the dataset.
    - What is mean total number of steps taken per day?
      (For this part of the project, we ignored the missing values in the dataset.)
       1. What is the total number of steps taken per day?